 Curriculum & Requirements

-• Note taking and reflection
+- Note taking and reflection

-• Journal writing
+- Journal writing

-• Directed writing in class or outside of class
+- Directed writing in class or outside of class

-• Mini- or microthemes
+- Mini- or Microthemes

 - Written quizzes

-Every exam should have at least one essay question that requires students to write a paragraph or more explaining concepts, making connections, synthesizing material, arguing a thesis, etc. Though instructors are urged to incorporate an essay component on every exam, they may modify this component to meet particular exam needs.
+Every exam will have at least one essay question that requires students to write a paragraph or more explaining concepts, making connections, synthesizing material, arguing a thesis, etc. Though instructors are urged to incorporate an essay component on every exam, they may modify this component to meet particular exam needs.